 Monogen.
 A fat-free formula.
 I had heard of it – one of the other babies on the cardiac ward was on it and struggling to gain weight.
 The doctor had moved on to the next patient before I could respond.
-It was the nurse who explained that Jessica had a complication called chylothorax as a result of the surgery – that one of her lymph ducts was leaking fluid into her chest cavity and that she needed to go on a fat-free diet to stop any further leakage.
+It was the nurse who explained it to me.
+Jessica had a complication called chylothorax as a result of the surgery.
+One of her lymph ducts was leaking fluid into her chest cavity.
+She needed to go on a fat-free diet to stop any further leakage.
 Which meant no more mummy milk for the next six weeks to give the duct time to heal.

 As Jessica recovered and moved out of intensive care on to the cardiac ward, we were taught how to make up the Monogen and give it down Jessica’s feeding tube.
-Attempts to give it via bottle were mostly unsuccessful – it smelt vile and no doubt tasted vile and Jessica was having none of it.
-On top of it all, she was now having reflux having never been a particularly sicky baby.
-Three extra anti-reflux drugs were added to her list of meds, and she was on small feeds every two hours, gradually increasing to three hourly.
+Attempts to give it via bottle were mostly unsuccessful.
+It smelt vile and no doubt tasted vile.
+Jessica was having none of it.
+On top of it all, she now had reflux having never been a particularly sicky baby.
+Three extra anti-reflux drugs were added to her list of meds.
+She was on small feeds every two hours, gradually increasing to three hourly.
 I learnt to express whilst giving Jessica a feed down the tube, determined to keep my milk supply going.
-Six long weeks of expressing seven times a day and then finally the time was up and I could feed Jessica again.
+Six long weeks of expressing seven times a day.
+Finally the time was up and I could feed Jessica again.